-- 66. (a) Forms L, S-M and D-M. An order must not be delivered to a train annulling an order that had not been delivered to them. - (b) When annulling an order to an operator, the dispatcher must not merely give the operator a number, it must be transmitted in full in the regular manner and repeated properly.
+70. (a) Forms L, S-M and D-M. An order must not be delivered to a train annulling an order that had not been delivered to them.

+- (b) When annulling an order to an operator, the dispatcher must not merely give the operator a number, it must be transmitted in full in the regular manner and repeated properly.
 Do not omit the words "No" "is" "are" as called for in the form. - (c) Care and good judgment must be used in annulling certain "waits" in an order and leaving others in effect.
 If any chance of misunderstanding they should all be annulled and new order issued.

 When "run lates" are annulled to reduce time, protection must be provided against the train thus reduced in restriction getting into territory of other trains before they get the orders.
-When annulling a certain waiting point and time, use the form "That part of Order No reading K 105am is annulled."
+When annulling a certain waiting point and time, use the form, "That part of Order No....reading K 105am is annulled."

 - (d) Orders addressed to yardmasters or yard engines concerning track conditions or train movement must not be annulled until it is known that it may safely be done.
 In most cases this will require copies of the order for each engine, order addressed to operator only is not sufficient. - (e) The second paragraph of Rule 220 must not be considered as relieving the dispatcher of annulling orders addressed to trains that have lost right or schedule or been annulled.
-The operator is not permitted to file such orders without first being annulled. - 67. (a) Form P. Example 1 of Form P should not be used more than once changing meeting points between the same trains.
-When necessary to again make a change, it is preferable to annul the superseding order and issue direct meet, in the same order.
+The operator is not permitted to file such orders without first being annulled. - 71. (a) Forms S-P and P. Ex.
+1 of Form S-P should not be used more than once changing meeting points between the same trains.
+When necessary to again make a change it is preferable to annul the superseding order and issue direct meet, in the same order.

-As there have been numerous head-end collisions due to misunderstanding of the instructions concerning taking siding as given in connection with this order, we require more complete instructions as mentioned in Form S-A orders, 56(c).
+As there have been numerous head-end collisions due to misunderstanding of the instructions concerning taking siding as given in connection with this order, we require more complete instruction as mentioned in Form S-A orders, 60(c).

-- (b) Form G or Forms S-H and D-H orders must not be superseded to shorten or lengthen the limit of distance or time. - (c) When an engine number has been specified in orders and it develops that another engine is to be used, avoid using any such form of order as-"Order No....should read engine....instead of engine...." or "Engine....instead of engine...."
-For regular trains a form, "No 4 has engine 2651 instead of engine 2655" may often completely cover.
+- (b) Form G or Forms S-H and D-H orders must not be superseded to shorten or lengthen the limit of distance or time. - (c) When an engine number has been specified in orders and it develops that another engine is to be used, avoid using any such form of order as -"Order No...should read eng...," or "Eng...," or "Eng... instead of eng...," or Order No...."
+For regular trains a form, "No 4 has eng 2651 instead of eng 2655" may often completely cover.

-When it is not practicable to reissue the order, the form, "Engine 78 instead of engine 76 run extra on Order No..." will do temporarily.
-The original order for engine 76 shall also be addressed to engine 78 for proper delivery per Rule 204.
+When it is not practicable to reissue the order, the form, "Eng 78 instead of eng 76 run extra on Order No..." will do temporarily.
+The original order for eng 76 shall also be addressed to eng 78 for proper delivery per Rule 220(B).

-Instructions under item 63(h) gives examples there for easier reference, in connection with work order forms.
+Instructions under item 67(h) gives examples there for easier reference in connection with work order forms.